fajrianwarf/mern-ecommerce-app/README.md

 # An Ecommerce App with crud system

-For using this, you can run:

-### `npm start`
+This is E-commerce app with MERN stack + tailwindcss.\
+The deployment of this app, you can access in [here](https://mern-ecommerce-app-fajri.herokuapp.com/).

-Runs the app in the development mode.\
-Open [http://localhost:3001](http://localhost:3001) to view it in your browser.
+Runs the app with `npm start` and access [http://localhost:3001](http://localhost:3001) to view it in your browser.\

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+The backend repository is in [here](https://github.com/fajrianwarf/mern-ecommerce-server)